JohanHorsmans/cds-visual-exam-2021/self_assigned/README.md

 <!-- METHODS -->
 ## Methods

 The task is a two-part problem.
 First, one needs to create a model for carrying out the style transfer and second, one needs to build a classifier capable of distinguishing between the real- and "fake" images.
-To address the first problem, I first used the [_magenta/arbitrary-image-stylization-v1-256 model_](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2) from tensorflow hub.
+To address the first problem, I initially experimented with using a [_VGG19_](https://www.tensorflow.org/tutorials/generative/style_transfer)-model, but it took 50 minutes per image (see figure 1), rendering the task practically undoable.
+Instead, I used the [_magenta/arbitrary-image-stylization-v1-256 model_](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2) from tensorflow hub which was a lot more efficient and produced nearly as good results.
 For the second task I first developed a CNN from scratch.
 This generated mediocre results so I wanted to see if I could find a better and more efficient classifier.
 To do so I utilized the pretrained [_MobileNetV2_](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html) model.

 <!-- HOW TO RUN -->
 ## How to run